Xuxa só para Baixinhos 8 – Escola: Release and reception

 Xuxa só para Baixinhos 8 - Escola was released on September 13, 2008.
 The album sold more than 371,000 copies, ranking 7th on the list of best-selling DVDs in Brazil in 2008.
-The album received platinum certification by Associação Brasileira de Produtores de Discos (ABPD).
 The singles were "XSPB no ar", "Tumbalacatumba" and "Olha a Música".
 This was the last album of the collection "Só Para Baixinhos" released by the record company Som Livre, before Xuxa signed contract with the record company Sony Music.
 At the end of 2014, XSPBs 6, 7 and 8 were released on Blu-ray by Som Livre.